 If you are a U.S. citizen or green card holder, your worldwide income is subject to U.S. taxation, regardless of your country of residence.
-However, if certain requirements are met (described below), you qualify to exclude up to $104,100 of foreign earned income (for 2018 - amounts are adjusted annually for inflation).
+However, if certain requirements are met (described below), you qualify to exclude up to $120,000 of foreign earned income for 2023.
 Foreign earned income is pay for personal services performed such as wages, salaries, or professional fees while working in a foreign country.
 If both you and your spouse work abroad and each of you meets the requirements, you can each utilize the foreign earned income exclusion.
 In addition, you can exclude or deduct certain foreign housing amounts.

 A common misconception about the foreign earned income exclusion is that it is exempt income and thus not reportable on a U.S. tax return.
 In fact, the exclusion applies only if the qualifying individual files a tax return and reports the income.

 You qualify for the foreign earned exclusion if BOTH of the following apply:

 Your tax home is in a foreign country

 bona fide resident of a foreign country test